thebioengineer/conference_planner/00-ConferenceCheckList.md

 Since the goal of the conference is to maintain an approachable cost, this means finding sponsors.
 Part of finding sponsors is identifying a) what is for "sale" and b) for how much?.
 Make sure that it is understood

-One key item is to make it clear sponsors will only be getting what is explictly listed in the sponsor package document.
+One key item is to make it clear sponsors will only be getting what is explicitly listed in the sponsor package document.
 Since conferences can be so reliant on external funding, maintaining good relationships with our sponsors year over year is highly important.
+Another is to make sure to follow up with sponsors about the transfer of the money and make it clear the expectations surrounding that.

 - [ ] Create sponsor package document
-- [ ] Create and document way to recieve money from sponsors -[ ] Do this prior to reaching out to potential sponsors
+- [ ] Create and document way to receive money from sponsors -[ ] Do this prior to reaching out to potential sponsors
 - [ ] Create list of potential sponsors
 - [ ] Reach out to potential sponsors